-The applicant is requesting to rezone the subject site from R-1, Single-Family Residential Suburban District, to B-3, Community Business Suburban District, to allow the construction of a frozen custard restaurant with drive-thru service.
+As mentioned, the applicant is requesting to rezone the subject site from R-1, Single-Family Residential Suburban District to B-3, Community Business Suburban District to facilitate use of the property as a storage yard for the adjoining fence construction business.
+A detailed description and justification of the request can be viewed using the link on Page 1 of this report.